asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ### Messages instead of message
 In v2, if you wanted to define channels to have one or more messages, you would do it with `oneOf`, or if just a single message.

-In v3, messages are now defined with an object, if you want a channel to have one or more messages, you just define multiple key/value pairs, or if a single message, it's just a single key/value pair.
+In v3, messages are now defined with the [Messages Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#messagesObject), if you want a channel to have one or more messages, you just define multiple key/value pairs, or if a single message, it's just a single key/value pair.

 ```yml
 asyncapi: 2.6.0